First, Let’s Talk About Gurudwara Karah Prasad…

 Once your flour is perfectly roasted, carefully (and I mean CAREFULLY) pour in your hot sugar water.

-The whole mixture will thicken and come together into that glossy, drool-worthy karah prasad consistency.
+The whole mixture will thicken and come together into karah prasad consistency.

 Serve with Love